List of Shadow Raiders characters: Lord Mantel

-The ruler of Planet Rock, a harsh and merciless man.
+Lord Mantel (voiced by Blu Mankuma) is the ruler of Planet Rock.
 He is unwavering in his beliefs that Planet Rock is superior to all other planets.
 This forces him to refuse Rock's participation in the Alliance.
 He is stubborn and arrogant, but quite well liked on the planet.
 In exchange for lending the Battle Moons to the Alliance, he has Jade collect information on it and eventually got its command codes.
-With Graveheart gone on the Prison Planet, Mantle uses the Battle Moons to attack the Beast Planet to prove Rock is superior, leaving the planet defenseless.
 He is eventually killed by Blokk after the Beast Planet invades his planet.
-His funeral is later made but his deception is kept a secret otherwise it would demoralize the Alliance.
-He is voiced by Blu Mankuma.

 Commander Feldspar

-The commander of Planet Rock's military and guardian to the entrance of Lord Mantel's fortress.
+Feldspar (voiced by Alec Willows) is the commander of Planet Rock's military and guardian to the entrance of Lord Mantel's fortress.
 He commands Planet Rock's Battle-Moons; he also takes over Jade's duties after she is exiled.
-He doesn't believe in or trust the Alliance.
-After the Beast Planet's invasion, he is brutally killed by Blokk.
-He is voiced by Alec Willows.
+During the Beast Planet's invasion, Feldspar is brutally killed by Blokk.

 Planet Ice

 Planet Ice is made up mostly of ice, which is stolen to be used for water.
-The people of Plant Ice take the appearance of blue insectoid's.
-Planet Ice is the first planet to become part of the Interplanetary Alliance.
+Its inhabitants resemble bipedal insects made of ice.
+Most of them keep their secondary pair of arms folded against their backs, and can exhale an icy mist.
+Planet Ice is the first planet to join the Alliance.

 King Cryos

-The wise and admirable king of Planet Ice, Cryos is admired by all of his people for his intelligence.
+Cryos (voiced by Mark Oliver) is the king of Planet Ice.
 Although he seems quiet at a glance, he is very thoughtful and the brains behind the Alliance.
-He is also one of the founding members, as he is one of the first to realize the threat that the Beast Planet is able to cause.
-He truly believes that peace between all of the worlds can be established, but that everyone must work hard for it.
-Because of their similar beliefs, Cryos and Graveheart become very close friends throughout the series.
-Cryos is also constantly worrying over his daughter, Zera's, safety.
-Regardless, he never hesitates to engage the minions of the Beast Planet in battle, and is a very capable tactician and a valuable asset to the Alliance.
-He is voiced by Mark Oliver.
+He is also one of the founding members, as he was present during the Beast Planet's first incursion into the Cluster and fought alongside Graveheart and Tekla.
+He believes that peace between all of the worlds can be established, but that everyone must work hard for it.
+Because of their similar beliefs, Cryos and Graveheart become close friends.

 Lady Zera

-The curious and childish daughter of King Cryos, Lady Zera is a dreamer and wishes she could go on adventures like her father.
-Often, she'll stow away on her father's vehicles, but he always finds her.
+Zera (voiced by Tegan Moss) is the daughter of King Cryos.
+She wishes she could go on adventures like her father and often stows away on his vehicles.
 She can act quite arrogant at times, but she is actually quite caring and sweet.
 Jade eventually teaches her how to battle so she can be safe while her father is on Alliance missions and Zera, like her father, is a skilled sharpshooter.
-She also builds a very close friendship with the prince of Planet Fire, Pyrus.
-She is voiced by Tegan Moss.
+Over the course of the series, she becomes close friends with Pyrus, Tekla, and Zuma.